simplex-chat/simplex-chat/docs/guide/chat-preferences.md

 # Your chat preferences

-You control the conversation with your contacts.
+You control the nature of your conversations with your contacts.
 Want to enable certain features?
 You can do that.
 Want to disable certain features?
 You can do that too.
 Click or tap on the following sections to learn more:

 - [Chat preferences](#chat-preferences)
 - [Contact preferences](#contact-preferences)